ClaudiuIordache/-JS-Bouncing-ball-game/README.md

 Play it here: https://bouncing-ball-arcade-game.netlify.app/

 (Only from desktop/laptop browser.
 The bar is mouse-controlled.
-Press ctrl+ to resize the game to your screen size)
+Press ctrl+ to resize the game to your screen size.)